-Describes how to add and replace the fan unit, power supply unit, control and switching unit, and the network interface unit.
+Describes how to add and replace the fan unit, power supply unit, basic control unit, basic switching unit, and the network interface unit.

 Appendix A. Cleaning Optical Connectors

 Explains how to clean the optical connectors of the transceivers and the fiber optic cable connectors.